abhigarg28/BaggageSystem/README.md

+Program excepts input file name as one of the arguments while running.

 Input: The input consists of several sections.
 The beginning of each section is marked by a line starting: “# Section:”
 ```
 Section 1: A weighted bi-directional graph describing the conveyor system.